Killing of Brian Thompson: Killing

 Thompson was in New York City for an annual UnitedHealth Group investors' meeting, having arrived from Minneapolis on December 2, 2024.
 On December 4, at around 6:45 a.m.
 EST (UTC−5), Thompson was walking along West 54th Street toward the New York Hilton Midtown hotel that was hosting the meeting.
-The assailant waited across the street from the hotel for several minutes, then crossed over when he saw Thompson.
-Standing approximately 20 ft away from Thompson when he arrived at the entrance, the assailant fired three times at him from a suppressed 9 mm pistol, striking him in the back and right calf.
+Mangione waited across the street from the hotel for several minutes, then crossed over when he saw Thompson.
+Standing approximately 20 ft away from Thompson when he arrived at the entrance, Mangione fired three times at him from a suppressed 9 mm pistol, striking him in the back and right calf.
 Three spent bullet casings were found at the scene, along with three ejected live rounds.

-CCTV photo released by the NYPD showing the suspect.

-In the closed-circuit television camera (CCTV) recording of the killing, the shooter manually cycles the gun action after each shot, leading observers to believe that his weapon was a malfunctioning semi-automatic pistol.
-The authorities believe it to be the weapon they found in the suspect's bag after his arrest—a partially 3D-printed Glock 19 and 3D-printed suppressor.
+In the closed-circuit television camera (CCTV) recording of the killing, Mangione manually cycles the gun action after each shot, leading observers to believe that his weapon was a malfunctioning semi-automatic pistol.
+The authorities believe it to be the weapon they found in Mangione's bag after his arrest—a partially 3D-printed Glock 19 and 3D-printed suppressor.
 The ghost gun consists of a 3D-printed lower receiver, metal slide, unserialized Glock 19 internals from a parts kit, including a threaded barrel, and uses a standard Glock magazine.
 The 3D-printed part's design was an iteration of "FMDA 19.2", a design released in 2021 by the libertarian group Deterrence Dispensed.

+First responders preparing to load Thompson into an ambulance at the scene of his killing.

-The killer fled the scene on an e-bike to Central Park; there, near the Carousel, he shed a backpack containing Monopoly money and a jacket before exiting the west end of the park at 77th Street.
+Mangione fled the scene on an e-bike to Central Park; there, near the Carousel, he shed a backpack containing Monopoly money, candy, and a jacket before exiting the west end of the park at 77th Street.
 According to the police, he then left the city from the George Washington Bridge Bus Station farther uptown in Upper Manhattan.
 Thompson was taken to Mount Sinai West hospital, where he was pronounced dead at 7:12 a.m.
 According to a later autopsy report, Thompson died from a gunshot wound to the back of the torso.